-7. Financial Controls and Findings
+7. Financial controls and findings

-- 7.1 The opinion in relation to financial controls has been formed based on two main areas of assurance, namely:- - a programme of financial audits included within the 2017/2018 Internal Audit Plan - the work of External Audit in relation to the Council's financial statements for the year ended 31 March 2017 (final) and 31 March 2018 (interim) - 7.2 Interim audit work for 2017/2018 undertaken to date by the Council's External Auditor has been completed and no significant issues have been highlighted in the Interim Management Letter issued by Audit Scotland for the year ended 31 March 2018. - 7.3 Overall, there is a good level of assurance over financial control across the Council.
-Many significant financial controls are imbedded within systems and these have been tested throughout the year by a programme of internal and external audit testing. - 7.4 In terms of specific findings for the most significant financial audit assignments, a joint audit of Accounts Payable/E-invoicing controls has provided overall adequate assurance around the controls in operation within these processes.
-External Audit have also reviewed this testing and noted their intention to place reliance on the operation of these controls for the 2017/18 financial statements.
-A number of recommendations, however, are likely to be made surrounding general best practice or in the interests of good house-keeping. - 7.5 In addition, during the year, reports have been developed for Creditors to identify all instances where the gross invoice amount for each supplier is the same and, therefore, that a duplicate payment may have been made.
-These lists are prioritised to allow investigation time to be directed to higher value errors.
-The intention is to move, during 2018/2019, to running these reports on a weekly basis in the period between the last keying date and the payment run date to allow any duplicates to be stopped prior to payment. - 7.6 Audit work on PEF concluded that this was at the early stages of development and implementation but that adequate assurance was obtained that governance arrangements were being developed to assess PEF monies contribution to closing the poverty related attainment gap.
-Many aspects of PEF governance have been established, however, the audit highlighted the need to focus on transparency across all aspects of the process. - 7.7 Out with these specific assignments, the Continuous Controls Monitoring (CCM) project continued throughout the year and has informed 'intelligent' sampling within both routine audits and specific investigations.
-CCM work provided detailed analysis of this data which was subsequently used in special investigations and has been used extensively by External Audit. - 7.8 Financial investigative work in the year was not significant in terms of volume or value and not such to suggest any fundamental issues within routine financial control arrangements.
+- 7.1 The opinion in relation to financial controls has been formed based on two main areas of assurance, namely: - ◆ a programme of financial audits included within the 2017/2018 Internal Audit Plan and - ♦ the work of External Audit in relation to the Council's financial statements for the year ended 31 March 2017 (final) and 31 March 2018 (interim) - 7.2 Interim audit work for 2017/2018 undertaken to date by the Council's External Auditor has been completed and no significant issues have been highlighted in the Interim Management Letter issued by Audit Scotland for the year ended 31 March 2018. - 7.3 Overall there is a good level of assurance over financial control across the Council.
+Many significant financial controls are imbedded within systems and these have been tested throughout the year by a programme of internal and external audit testing. - 7.4 In terms of the more significant financial audit assignments completed in the year, this included a joint audit of Accounts Payable/E-invoicing along with developing reports for Creditors to facilitate payment reviews and undertaking an assessment of PEF governance arrangements.
+Out with these specific assignments, the Continuous Controls Monitoring (CCM) project continued and has informed 'intelligent' sampling within both routine audits and specific investigations. - 7.5 Financial investigative work in the year was not significant in terms of volume or value and not such to suggest any fundamental issues within routine financial control arrangements.

-8. Operational Controls and Findings
+8. Operational controls and findings